 Component Description 1.
 Module A/Module B The modules shown in Figure 2-1 are independent computing subsystems with a separate set of CPUs (central processing units) disks, System Controller, and I/O connections.
 There can be up to two modules in a rack and up to sixteen modules in a multirack configuration.
 2. Optional SCA drives Each module can house up to five SCA (single connector attachment) drives (including the system disk).
 The disks are single-ended, ultra SCSI drives with a transfer rate of 40 MB/sec.
 3. System disk The system disk contains the operating system and other key software directories.
 The system disk must be installed in the drive position shown in Figure 2-1.
 Note that the system disk is oriented differently than the other drives in the system.
 See "Loading the Single Connector Assembly (SCA) Drives Into the System" on page 63 for additional information.
 4. System controller/drive module door This door should be kept closed to prevent dust and other possible contaminants from affecting the drive performance.
 5. CD-ROM The CD-ROM is standard with each system and is used to load the operating system and software applications.
-6. Module System Controller (MSC) The module System Controller is an independent, microprocessor-controlled device that powers on and helps boot the system.
-The module System Controller (also known a the entry-level System Controller-ELSC) also contains a key switch for turning on and turning off the module.
-7. Multimodule System Controller (MMSC) display The MMSC display is an intelligent keypad interface that can control all the system modules in a rack.
-The multimodule System Controller display (also known as the full-feature System Controller-FFSC) has greater functionality the module System Controller display.
+6. Module System Controller The module System Controller (MSC) is an independent, microprocessor-controlled device that powers on and helps boot the system.
+The MSC (also known as the entry-level System Controller-ELSC) also contains a key switch for turning on and turning off the module.
+7. Multimodule System Controller display The multimodule System Controller (MMSC) display is an intelligent keypad interface that can control all the system modules in a rack.
+The MMSC display (also known as the full-feature System Controller-FFSC) has greater functionality than the MSC display.
 There can only be one display per rack configuration.
-8. Origin Vault SCSI drive box This drive box enclosure provides six half-height and two full-height, 5-1/4 inch drive slots for single-ended and differential SCSI or fibre channel drives.
+8. SCSI drive box This drive box enclosure provides six half-height 3.50-inch drives and two full-height, 5.25-inch drive slots for single-ended and SCSI drives.